This is the FAQ I created when the site was just me (Billie Doux). It's still relevant, so here it is.

 Could I post your reviews on a board?

-Yes, please.
-As long as you keep the review intact and put my name and a link to my web site at the end.
-And link to me as much as you want; I'd love it.
-However, you cannot post my review, or parts of my review, and say that it's yours.
-It's happened; people have written and told me about it.
-I've been plagiarized at least three times that I know of.
+Not the whole thing, please.
+How about an opening paragraph or the part you found the most interesting, with a link to the actual review?
+Link to me as much as you want; I'd love it.
+Please do not post my review, or parts of my review, and say that it's yours.
+It's happened.
+People have written and told me about it.
+I've been plagiarized at least four times, just that I'm aware of.
 Come on.
-Cheaters never prosper.
+As we learned in grade school, cheaters never prosper.

 Can I send you spoilers?

 Please don't.
-I avoid them, and prefer discussion lists and boards that don't have them.
+I avoid them.
 I honestly believe that spoilers... well, spoil things.
 I got deeply into spoilers once, during the sixth season of Buffy.
 I was so into it that I simply couldn't stop myself; I had to know what was going to happen.
 All of the major events in "Seeing Red" were ruined for me; there was no impact, because I knew what was coming.
 I stopped reading spoilers at that point, and the last minute of season six was an exceptionally pleasant surprise.
 This experience convinced me that spoilers are, at their core, evil.
 I also suspect they have a negative effect on my writing.

 If you've gotten this far...

 Yeah, I realized that I didn't really say much about myself, personally; this page is basically a FAQ.
 Let's see.
 I have a master's degree.
 I read a lot; when I was a teenager, nearly everything I read was science fiction, but I've branched out since then.
-My current favorite science fiction writer is John Varley.
-I've seen every episode of Star Trek in each of its incarnations (except the cartoon), and meeting Scott Bakula on the set of Star Trek: Enterprise was one of the high points of my life.
-I'm not into animation at all, which drives a certain person in my family nuts.
-And I'm a mom.
+I've seen every episode of Star Trek in each of its incarnations (except the recent cartoon serieses), and meeting Scott Bakula on the set of Star Trek: Enterprise was one of the high points of my life.
+I have a personal blog at my old review site, BillieDoux.com, if you're interested in reading more about me.